Ampherost/Cs180-Project/README.md

 git clone https://github.com/Ampherost/Cs180-Project.git
 cd codeboost

-### 2. Using the Git Fork Client
+2. Using the Git Fork Client

-2.1 Open Git Fork, navigate to file, clone, and enter the url, https://github.com/Ampherost/Cs180-Project.git
+Open Git Fork, navigate to file, clone, and enter the url, https://github.com/Ampherost/Cs180-Project.git

+Choose a destination on your computer and select clone